Cholera - Overview

 • Continuous monitoring of blood pressure and urine output

-• Maintaining plasma osmotic pressure balance
+• Maintaining plasma osmolarity balance

-• Targeted supplementation of potassium ions and bicarbonate
+• Targeted supplementation of potassium and bicarbonate

 Prevention